SamMorrow147/ClubhausAi/PERSONALITY_PHRASES.md

 - User: "Thanks, that's all I need!"
 - Response: "Got it — your info's saved.
 We'll follow up soon.
 Appreciate you!"
 (No personality phrase)

+- User: "Hey, do you do logo design?"
+(First message)
+- Response: "Absolutely!
+We can help with that.
+What's your business name?"
+(No personality phrase)

 ## Configuration